1967 Puerto Rican status referendum

-A referendum on the status of the island was held in Puerto Rico on 23 July 1967.
+A referendum on the status of the archipelago and island was held in Puerto Rico on 23 July 1967.
 Voters were given the choice between being a Commonwealth, statehood or independence.
-The majority of voters voted for Commonwealth status, with a voter turnout of 65.9%.
+The majority of voters voted for Commonwealth status.
+This was the first of several referendums held to decide on the political status of Puerto Rico.

 The major pro-statehood party, the Partido Estadista Republicano, boycotted the referendum.
 As a result of its stance, several dissidents left the party to form the New Progressive Party.